tipilegal/Kali-Linux-to-DigitalOcean/README.md

 > **DigitalOcean Processing**: Occasionally, DigitalOcean's backend can take longer to process and validate the image, especially during peak times.
 It may take up to 10 minutes or more for the image to be marked as **Available**.
 If the image remains stuck in **Pending**, delete the image in DigitalOcean and try again, or try changing the region.
 To change the region, update the `REGION` secret in your GitHub repository to a different valid region (e.g., `nyc3`, `sfo3`).

 > [!TIP]
 > After the workflow completes, you can manually upload the `disk.raw.gz` file in the release files to DigitalOcean.
-This is useful if you want to upload the image without rerunning the workflow:
+This is useful if you want to manually upload the image without rerunning the workflow:
 >
 > 1. Go to **Backups & Snapshots** > **Custom Images** in the DigitalOcean dashboard.
 > 2. Choose **Import via URL** and provide the release URL for the `disk.raw.gz` file from your GitHub repository.